MeltanoLabs/tap-linkedin-ads/README.md

 ## Usage

-### API Limitation - Pagination
+### AdAnalytics API Column Limitation

-The AdAnalytics endpoint in the LinkedIn API does not support pagination, and the response size is limited to 15,000 elements.
-The only way to circumvent missing elements is to shorten the dateRange in a single ELT.
-Using a DateRange that returns a response larger than 15,000 elements will not pull all the data in that range.

-You can easily run `tap-linkedin-sdk` by itself or in a pipeline using [Meltano](https://meltano.com/).
+The AdAnalytics endpoint in the LinkedIn API can call upto 20 columns at a time, we can create child classes which have 20 columns in them, we can merge their output with get records function.

+### Metadata Columns

+- [ ] `add_metadata_columns:` We can add metadata columns to LinkedIn records, we have to update meltano.yml and set this variable to true for the loader.

 ### Executing the Tap Directly